Mailman (City Letter Carrier)

 Susie, I won't be able to answer this question as I don't know anything about eReassign.
 There may be minimum times where you have to stay at a certain work location before being approved to another work location more of your preference.
 As for who to ask, I could say your union representative or HRSSC, but they may not know either.
 My guess, and all this is would be a guess, would be one year at a current location before being able to be reassigned.

-Asked by Hobbz over 7 years ago
+Asked by Michelle over 9 years ago